beef-liu/data-origin/README.md

 data-origin
 ===========

-A tool to generate a Java Web of Data Management System (Under coding, 1st runnable version is coming soon)
+A tool to generate a Java Web of Data Management System

 ----------------------------------
 1. Generate web source through data-origin-generator